simplicitesoftware/docs/content/CTG_30_tutorial/CTG_10_configuration/LSN_24_object-service/object-service_ENU.md

 Exercise
 ====================

-- Create a select object to display all the addresses, postal codes, cities and countries of the customers in the `trn_client` table who have placed more than 10 orders.
+- Create a service object to display codes and region names using the https://geo.api.gouv.fr/decoupage-administratif/regions#regions-list service.

+The base is a dataset that provides all the codes and region names without pagination.
+Implement the hooks used to list and display the data in a form.